PROFILE

 archaeologists began a long restoration process.

-foundations.
-Tourism is now the second-largest
+World Heritage List.
+Tourism is now the

-foreign currency earner in Cambodia's economy,
+second-largest foreign currency earner in

 MODERN HISTORY